ember-cli/ember-maybe-import-regenerator-for-testing/README.md

-# ember-maybe-import-regenerator
+# ember-maybe-import-regenerator-for-testing

-> Uncaught TypeError: regeneratorRuntime is not a function

-It is now.

-This is an addon that'll import the [Regenerator](https://github.com/facebook/regenerator) Runtime in your Ember app, but only if you didn't already set `babel.includePolyfill` to true.
-This is useful for:

-1. Apps that want to use ES6 generator functions (including `async/await`) but don't want to import the large ~30kb (gzipped) Babel polyfill.
-This package adds ~2kb (gzipped).
+This is an addon that'll import the [Regenerator](https://github.com/facebook/regenerator) Runtime for usage in your Ember apps tests, but only if you didn't already set `babel.includePolyfill` to true or have `ember-maybe-import-regenerator` (a sister package that ensures regenerator runtime is present in the main `vendor.js` for usage throughout the application).
+This is useful for apps that want to use `async` / `await` (or ES6 generator functions) but don't want to ship the regenerator runtime in production.
-2. Addons that depend on generator functions (or other addons that depend on generator functions) but don't want to force users to have to add `babel.includePolyfill: true` to their config files (like ember-concurrency, ember-power-select), but shouldn't double import regenerator-runtime if the user already has `includePolyfill: true`

 ## Installation